General

 No, but the server or instance on which your application and the HSM client are running must have network (IP) reachability to all HSMs in the cluster.
 You can establish network connectivity from your application to the HSM in many ways, including operating your application in the same VPC, with VPC peering, with a VPN connection, or with Direct Connect.
 Please see the VPC Peering Guide and VPC User Guide for more details.

 Yes.
-While CloudHSM does not interoperate directly with on-premises HSMs, you can securely transfer exportable keys between CloudHSM and most commercial HSMs using one of several supported RSA key wrap methods.
+While AWS CloudHSM does not interoperate directly with on-premises HSMs, you can securely transfer exportable keys between AWS CloudHSM and most commercial HSMs by using one of several supported RSA key wrap methods.

-We have integrated and tested CloudHSM with a number of third-party software solutions such as Oracle Database 11g and 12c and Web servers including Apache and Nginx for SSL offload.
-Please see the CloudHSM User Guide for more information.
+We have integrated and tested AWS CloudHSM with a number of third-party software solutions such as Oracle Database 11g and 12c and web servers including Apache and Nginx for SSL offload and configuring a Windows Server as a CA. Please see the AWS CloudHSM User Guide for more information.

-Q: Can I use CloudHSM to store keys or encrypt data used by other AWS services?
+Q: Can I use AWS CloudHSM to store keys or encrypt data used by other AWS services?

 Yes.
-You can do all encryption in your CloudHSM-integrated application.
-In this case, AWS services such as Amazon S3 or Amazon Elastic Block Store (EBS) would only see your data encrypted.
+You can do all encryption in your AWS CloudHSM-integrated application.
+In this case, AWS services such as Amazon S3 and Amazon Elastic Block Store (EBS), will only see your data encrypted.

-Q: Can other AWS services use CloudHSM to store and manage keys?
+Q: Can other AWS services use AWS CloudHSM to store and manage keys?

 AWS services integrate with AWS Key Management Service, which in turn is integrated with AWS CloudHSM through the KMS custom key store feature.
 If you want to use the server-side encryption offered by many AWS services (such as EBS, S3, or Amazon RDS), you can do so by configuring a custom key store in AWS KMS.

-Currently, CloudHSM provides general-purpose HSMs.
-Over time we may provide payment functions.
+Currently, AWS CloudHSM provides general-purpose HSMs.
+AWS Payment Cryptography provides cryptography operations in cloud-hosted payment applications.
+Over time we may provide payment features.
 If this is of interest to you, please let us know.

-Q: How do I get started with CloudHSM?
+Q: How do I get started with AWS CloudHSM?

-You can provision a CloudHSM Cluster in the CloudHSM Console, or with a few API calls through the AWS SDK or API.
-To learn more, please see the CloudHSM User Guide for information about getting started, the CloudHSM Documentation for information about the CloudHSM API, or the Tools for Amazon Web Services page for more information about the SDK.
+You can provision a CloudHSM Cluster in the AWS CloudHSM console, or with a few API calls through the AWS SDK or API.
+To learn more, about getting started, please see the AWS CloudHSM User Guide.
+For information about AWS CloudHSM APIs, see the AWS CloudHSM Documentation page.

-You can use the CloudHSM console, API, or SDK to delete your HSMs and stop using the service.
-Please refer to the CloudHSM User Guide for further instructions.
+You can use the AWS CloudHSM console, API, or SDK to delete your HSMs and stop using the service.
+Please refer to the AWS CloudHSM User Guide for further instructions.

 Billing